-Another encourager for bad behavior among preschool kids is a school environment that does not have enough room for a supervisor to control or manage poor decision-making skills among kids.
+Another encourager for bad behavior among preschool kids is a school environment that does not have enough room for a supervisor to control or manage poor decision-making skills.

 A good training ground for kids under five is an environment that encourages intimate interactions between the teacher and the students.
-This helps teachers to quickly respond to uncalled for tantrums, fighting kids and those who won’t simply obey.
+This helps teachers quickly respond to uncalled-for tantrums, fighting kids and those who won’t simply obey.

 Ways to Combat Behavior Problems At Preschool